88-degrees/Book-of-Changes/appendix02s2.md

 3. 'The stranger burns his lodging-house:' -- and he himself also suffers hurt thereby.
 When, as a stranger, he treats those below him (as the line indicates), the right relation between him and them is lost.

 4. 'The stranger is in a resting-place:' -- but he has not got his proper position.
 'He has the means of livelihood, and the axe:' -- but his mind is not at ease.

 5. 'In the end he will obtain praise and a (high) charge:' -- he has reached a high place.

 6. 'Considering that the stranger is here at the very height (of distinction),' with the spirit that possesses him, it is right he (should be emblemed by a bird) burning (its nest).
+'He loses his ox(-like docility) too readily and easily:' -- to the end he would not listen to (the truth about the course to be pursued).

 <a id="p-338"/>

-'He loses his ox(-like docility) too readily and easily:' -- to the end he would not listen to (the truth about the course to be pursued).

 <a id="fr_246"/>[LVII](#fn_246).
-(Two trigrams **☴** representing) wind, following each other, form [**Xùn ䷸**](e5b7bdxun.md).
+(Two trigrams **☴** representing) wind, following each other, form [**䷸ Xùn**](e5b7bdxun.md).
 The superior man, in accordance with this, reiterates his orders, and secures the practice of his affairs.

 1. '(Now) he advances, (now) he recedes:' -- his mind is perplexed.
 It would be advantageous for him to have the firmness of a brave soldier:' -- his mind would in that case be well governed.

 <a id="p-339"/>